 Heart Failure: LANOXIN is indicated for the treatment of mild to moderate heart failure.
 LANOXIN increases left ventricular ejection fraction and improves heart failure symptoms as evidenced by exercise capacity and heart failure-related hospitalizations and emergency care, while having no effect on mortality.
 Where possible, LANOXIN should be used with a diuretic and an angiotensin-converting enzyme inhibitor, but an optimal order for starting these three drugs cannot be specified.
 [Glaxo Wellcome received 3 years of exclusivity for this indication.]

-Atrial Fibrillation: LANOXIN is indicated for the control of ventricular response rate in patients with chronic atrial fibrillation.
+Atrial Fibrillation: LANOXIN is indicated for the control of ventricular Start Printed Page 70575response rate in patients with chronic atrial fibrillation.